-- 3. Complete and submit to EVC/business manager copies of: - Trip or Event Proposal form (Google form) - a Budget Form (in discussion with business manager) - Risk Assessments - 4.
+- a Budget Form (in discussion with business manager) - 4.
 If approved, inform students and parents/carers of the visit, asking for reply slips from those interested.
-Please then liaise with the admin team, if necessary, and arrange for parentmail/parentpay to be set up. - 5.
-Enter trip or event information on to Evolve liaising with the EVC if any support is needed at this stage - 6.
-Arrange which students are taking part (see Visits Policy) and send out letters confirming places, asking for deposits/payment in full where applicable, and asking for consent forms to be completed and returned to the school office.
-The admin team can be used to photocopy these and the base manager and Trip or Event Leader should receive a copy.
-For visits abroad this is also a good time to ask for details necessary for a Collective Passport and to remind parents to acquire appropriate health insurance, where necessary.
-NB/ It is suggested that you also keep a copy of the passport details and cross check names with any tickets. - 7.
-Arrange a briefing for parents/carers if required. - 8.
+Please then liaise with the admin team, if necessary, and arrange for ParentMail to be set up. - 5.
+Complete remaining sections for trip or event information on to Evolve liaising with the EVC if any support is needed at this stage - 6.
+Arrange which students are taking part (see Visits Policy) and send out letters confirming places, asking for deposits/payment in full where applicable, and asking for consent forms to be completed via Evolve+.
+The admin team can be used to support with this.
+For visits abroad this is also a good time to ask for details necessary for a Collective Passport and to remind Parent/Carers to acquire appropriate health insurance, where necessary.
+NB/ It is suggested that you also keep a copy of the passport details and cross check names with any tickets and visas should be applied for as soon as possible. - 7.
+Arrange a briefing for parents/carers if a residential (domestic or overseas). - 8.
 Request balance of payment if applicable. - 9.
 Arrange necessary First Aid provision and any necessary medication, e.g. Epipens, extra inhalers, controlled medication with administration form. - 10.
-Ensure that students and parents are fully aware of the itinerary, equipment required and expected standards of behaviour if this has not already happened at the briefing meeting, e.g. - Use of meeting points - Out-of-bound areas - What to do in an emergency - Dress code - Responsibility for own property - Water/sunscreen/hat for outdoor summer activities - 11.
+Ensure that students and Parent/Carers are fully aware of the itinerary, equipment required and expected standards of behaviour if this has not already happened at the briefing meeting, e.g. - Use of meeting points - Out-of-bound areas - What to do in an emergency - Dress code - Responsibility for own property - Water/sunscreen/hat for outdoor summer activities - 11.
 Parents/Carers should also be provided with the addresses and contact numbers of the accommodation, group mobile phone number, the Base Manager and the Travel Company if applicable.
 If the visit involves a large number of students, you may wish to create a 'telephone tree' to be used to pass non-emergency information to parents/carers quickly e.g. a significant delay anticipated returning.
-Please ensure that parents/carers provide a number, which they agree to have made public. - 12.
-Arrange for a list of participants names to go to the attendance officer and submitted to the staff weekly update to provide staff with an explanation for absence from lessons. - 13.
-For visits abroad, make a photocopy of each student's passport and GHIC before departure. - 14.
-For all visits involving an element of remote supervision, students should carry emergency contact names and numbers, e.g. Trip or Event Leader and School mobile number.
+Please ensure that parents/carers provide a number, which they agree to have made public.
+The Base Manager is to have access to ParentMail throughout the trip & any other relevant communication methods - 12.
+Arrange for a list of participants names to go to the attendance officer and submitted to the staff weekly update to provide staff with an explanation for absence from lessons - 13.
+For visits abroad, make a photocopy of each student's passport and GHIC before departure.

+- 14. For all visits involving an element of remote supervision, students should carry emergency contact names and numbers, e.g. Trip or Event Leader and School mobile number.
 A laminated card is a good idea for this purpose. - 15.
-Prior to departure provide the Base Manager, EVC, office staff and all supervising staff with a list of all participants, addresses and telephone numbers of contact persons, a copy of the risk assessments and an itinerary.
+Prior to departure provide the Base Manager, EVC, office staff and all supervising staff with a list of all participants, addresses and telephone numbers of contact persons, a copy of the risk assessments and an itinerary. - 16.
+Pre-departure briefing to take place with EVC, DSL, Base Manager, trip leader and all other accompanying staff.